Trees with Pink Flowers in Spring (With Pictures) – Identification Guide

 The eastern redbud grows 20 to 30 ft.
 (6 – 9 m) tall and has a vase-shaped growth habit spreading up to 35 ft.
 (10.5 m) wide.
 Its size makes it suitable for landscaping compact residential backyards.
 After the pea-like purple-rose flowers bloom, flattened bean-like dry seed pods appear, persisting through winter.

-This pink-flowering tree native to North America has pale yellow fall colors.
+This pink-flowering redbud tree is native to North America and has pale yellow fall colors.

 Zone: 4 to 9